emu-russia/breaknes/BreaksPPU/PPUPlayer/Readme.md

 So we will make the assumption that the CPU I/F (signal `/DBE` and others) will be active for the entire PCLK cycle (`/PCLK` + `PCLK`).

 If this does not work, we will do some more research on how to do it better.

-EDIT: It doesn't seem to be working after all.
-See https://github.com/emu-russia/breaknes/issues/196 Bummer.